An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Modification for Stability

 \section{Modification for Stability}

 For the system of equations in (\ref{PPE_Theory_Splitting1}--\ref{PPE_Theory_Splitting2}), it is important to notice that \begin{itemize} \item[\ref{Section:NumSplitting}a] The tangential boundary condition on the flow velocity, $\mathbf{n}\times (\mathbf{u}-\mathbf{g}) = 0\,$ for $\,\mathbf{x} \in \partial\/\Omega\/$, is enforced explicitly. \item[\ref{Section:NumSplitting}b] The incompressibility condition, $\nabla \cdot \mathbf{u} = 0\,$ for $\,\mathbf{x} \in \Omega\/$, is enforced ``exponentially''.
 By this we mean that any errors in satisfying the incompressibility condition are rapidly damped, because $\phi = \nabla \cdot \mathbf{u}\/$ satisfies (\ref{eqn:heatdivu}--\ref{eqn:bcdivu}).
 Thus this condition is enforced in a robust way, and we do not expect it to cause any trouble for ``reasonable'' numerical discretizations of the equations. \item[\ref{Section:NumSplitting}c] By contrast, the normal boundary condition on the flow velocity, $\mathbf{n} \cdot (\mathbf{u} - \mathbf{g}) = 0\,$ for $\,\mathbf{x} \in \partial\/\Omega\/$, is enforced in a rather weak fashion.
 By this we mean that errors in satisfying this condition are not damped at all by equation (\ref{Boundary_Evolution_Drift}).
 Thus, this condition lacks the inherent stability provided by the heat equation.
 In practice, numerical errors add (effectively) noise to equation (\ref{Boundary_Evolution_Drift}), resulting in a drift of the normal velocity component.
 This can have de-stabilizing effects on the behavior of a numerical scheme.
 Hence it is a problem that must be corrected. \end{itemize} In this section we alter the PPE equations (\ref{PPE_Theory_Splitting1}--\ref{PPE_Theory_Splitting2}) to address the problem pointed out in item~\ref{Section:NumSplitting}c.
 We do this by adding an appropriate ``stabilizing'' term.
+The idea is similar in nature to the feedback controller introduced in \cite{GoldsteinHandlerSerovich93} for immersed boundary methods.
 Our goal here is to develop a pair of differential equations --- fully equivalent to (\ref{PPE_Theory_Splitting1}--\ref{PPE_Theory_Splitting2}) --- which are suitable for numerical implementation.
 In order to resolve the issue in item~\ref{Section:NumSplitting}c, we add a feedback term to the equations, by altering the pressure boundary condition.
 Specifically, we modify the equations from (\ref{PPE_Theory_Splitting1}--\ref{PPE_Theory_Splitting2}) to

 and

 where $\lambda >0\/$ is a numerical parameter --- see \S~\ref{sub:selectLambda}.
 This system is still equivalent to the incompressible Navier-Stokes equations and boundary conditions in (\ref{NS_Momentum}--\ref{NS_Boundary_Conditions}), for smooth (up to the boundary) enough solutions $(\mathbf{u}\/,\,p)\/$.
 The heat equation (\ref{eqn:heatdivu}--\ref{eqn:bcdivu}) for $\phi = \nabla \cdot \mathbf{u}\/$ still applies, while the equation for the evolution of the normal velocity at the boundary changes from (\ref{Boundary_Evolution_Drift}) to: